 - The SGA will meet weekly, whenever classes are in session.
 All SGA meetings are open to all students and will be held on Tuesdays during the free period in E175.
-When possible, the SGA will hold its last meeting of every month in D Lounge.
 Meetings will be conducted according to Robert’s Rules of Order.
 Meetings will follow the guidelines of the Massachusetts Open Meeting Law, a copy of which shall be placed in the Student Activities Office.
 Meetings will be held in a location that is handicap accessible.

 - After consultation with the Advisor, the SGA President may call a special meeting in limited and extraordinary circumstances.

 - A quorum of SGA members must be present for voting to be valid.
 A quorum will be considered one more than half of the current SGA members.
 The SGA President will be counted as a member for the purpose of defining quorum, despite the fact that the President does not vote, except to break a tie.